 I do a lot of public speaking, moderating of events, and video interviews.
-I've interviewed on stage and on camera people like Bill & Melinda Gates, Dr. Ngozi Okonjo-Iweala, and Sir Fazle Abed, and everyone from aid workers on the front lines to Hollywood celebrities advocating for a better world.
+I've interviewed on stage and on camera people like Antonio Gutteres, Bill & Melinda Gates, Ngozi Okonjo-Iweala, Fazle Abed, Deborah Birx, Tedros Adhanom Ghebreyesus and everyone from aid workers on the front lines to Hollywood celebrities advocating for a better world.

 What you might not know about me is that I developed a lifelong interest in efforts to make the world a better place as a kid spending time in Kerala, India.
 My aunt and uncle were development scholars, studying the dairy cooperative movement in India, nurses in the Philippines, and farm workers in Indonesia, among other things.
 I learned a lot from them.
 Since then I've had the good fortune to travel to more than 50 countries and the honor of getting to know countless aid workers, social enterpreneurs, technical experts, and leaders of all kinds doing incredible, often brave, work to improve lives and preserve our planet.